tytydraco/yessleep/out/Butterfly_Eyes.md

 I scheduled a meeting with miss Wells from the parole board.
 The one who’d suggested the scheme to begin with.
 She’d given me her number, allowing me to ask further questions about the enhancement scheme.
 Not only were questions allowed, they were encouraged.
 I could schedule a meeting with her instead of going to a parole check-in, so it was a win-win.

 I met miss Wells downtown on the third level of a small office building.
-I kind of forgot that she had an elected position, meaning she was in no uncertain terms, a politician.
+It was abundantly clear that she was pursuing an elected position, meaning she was in no uncertain terms, a politician.
 That made me more nervous then the stupid tech jargon.
 You can trust a nerd with specifications.
 You can’t trust someone with smiling posters of themselves plastered on the wall.
 She was short, reaching no taller than 5’1.
 I think her small stature served her; it made her less imposing.
 You don’t want someone scary to offer you strange tech.
 As I entered her office, she walked over to shake my hand.

 “Right this way,” she said.
 “And thank you for your consideration.”